gerarjos14/etruel-del-post-copies/readme.txt

 1. The logs are also in a new tab saving time to load the page.
 Click on title to refresh.

 == Changelog ==
+= 6.1 Apr 25, 2025 =
+* Rebranded the "WP Delete Oldest Post" addon to **WP Delete Post Copies PRO**.
+* Introduced internal **version control** for better upgrade handling and future compatibility.
+* Improved plugin structure and internal architecture for better performance and maintainability.
+* General code cleanup and optimization across all modules.
+* Enhanced compatibility with latest WordPress versions and plugins.
+* Bump to WP 6.8.0

 = 6.0 Mar 29, 2025 =
 * Major version.
 Important release & must update version.
 * **First use should be in a test environment.**